gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 The best practices on this page are recommendations from archivists at the Southwest Harbor Public Library.
-They are based on their practical experience using the Digital Archive for four years with a collection of 12,000 items, 10,000 images, and 1,600 documents.
+They are based on their practical experience using the Digital Archive for four years with a collection of 12,000 items, 10,000 images, and 1,900 documents.

+## Login credentials

+Be security conscious.
+You might not think a Digital Archive account is that important, or that the information is very sensitive, but to allow access to the wrong people is asking for trouble.
+A malicious person, or even a well-meaning one, can do a lot of damage.

+Guard your collection by following these recommendations:

+-   Do not use the same login for multiple people
+-   Give each archivist their own user name and password
+-   Do not share your login name and password with *anyone*
+-   Do not set your password to something that's easy to guess
+-   Do not use a password that you use for any other website

 ## Metadata